CallumMarriage/zuul/README.md

 mvn clean install to download dependencies

-navigate to Game then run Game Main method to run game.
+navigate to Game then run Game Main method to run the game.

 Use Game run terminal to enter commands